HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Experimental evaluation

-In this section, we use a Bayesian model, Barumerli2022, introduced in \cite{Barumerli2022}, to compare the localisation performance.
+In this section, we use a Bayesian model, Barumerli2022, introduced in \cite{Barumerli2023}, to compare the localisation performance.
 Unlike \cref{sec:SD_metric_evaluation}, where the \ac{LSD} metric is used to compare the performance of the different methods, the evaluation in this section is able to differentiate the different techniques based on errors that matter to human perception.
-This is important as some small errors in the \ac{LSD} could significantly impact human localisation performance.
-Likewise, some large errors in the \ac{LSD} may not affect localisation performance nearly as much.
+This is important as some minor errors in the \ac{LSD} could significantly impact human localisation performance.
+Likewise, some significant errors in the \ac{LSD} may not affect localisation performance nearly as much.
+The Barumerli2022 model was chosen as it has already been successfully employed in the past for evaluating different binaural rendering methods \cite{Engel2022}.

-In order to carry out this evaluation, the full \acp{HRTF} needed to be reconstructed, including the additional phase information that was disregarded in the preprocessing step.
-This phase information was removed on the assumption that the up-sampled \acp{HRTF} can be reconstructed using a minimum-phase approximation and a simple ITD model.